8 Tricks Interior Design Experts Use to Stylishly Organize Bookshelves

 Create a backdrop

 Consider painting or adding wallpaper to the backs of shelves to add depth as well as a pop of color.
 For the most impact, go with a shade that’s darker than shelves themselves.
-Try these wallpaper crafts with any leftover supplies.

 Replace the big stuff first